Nazariya: Helpline

 The organization runs a helpline (operational Monday to Friday 11 AM-6 PM, +91-9818151707) out of their Delhi office space.
 They believe in the merit of an offline or online space that caters to LBT persons describing their sexual experiences and encounters, as well as for family and friends of the LBT persons.

 'Our Lives Our Tales'

 Our Lives, Our Tales is an ongoing archival oral history project by Nazariya QFRG to document queer history and queer lived realities in India.

 Ishq, Dosti and All That

-In 2018, two of the co-founders of Nazariya QFRG were involved in a bilingual short-film on the lives of Rups and Priyam, a transman and a lesbian, their loves, desires, dating experiences, friendships and intimate relationships.
-Ishq, Dosti and All That was screened on September 16, 2018 at the India International Centre, New Delhi.
+In 2018, two of the co-founders of Nazariya QFRG were involved in a bilingual short-film on the lives of Rups and Priyam, a trans man and a lesbian, their loves, desires, dating experiences, friendships and intimate relationships.
+Ishq, Dosti and All That was screened on 16 September 2018 at the India International Centre, New Delhi.

 Fellowship

 In collaboration with Orikalankini, Nazariya offered a Gender and Sexuality Lab 13-week Teen fellowship to increase the awareness around gender and sexuality.